AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 **Step 4.** When `InternityManager` calls `AddCommand.execute()`:
 * A new `Internship` object is created using the parsed details.
 * The `InternshipList.add(internship)` method adds the internship to the global static list.
-* The `Ui.printAddInternship()` method displays a formatted confirmation message to the user.
+* The `Ui.printAddInternship()` method displays a formatted confirmation message to the user:
+    ```
+    Added this internship:
+      Company: Google
+      Role: Software Engineer
+      Deadline: 17-09-2025
+      Pay: 7000
+      Status: Pending
+    Now you have 1 internship(s) in the list.
+    ```

 **Step 5.** After execution, `InternityManager` triggers `InternshipList.saveToStorage()`, which internally calls `Storage.save()` to persist the updated internship list to disk.